wdawson/okta.github.io/_source/_posts/2018-04-10-oauth-authorization-code-grant-type.md

 * [Get Started with Spring Boot, OAuth 2.0, and Okta](/blog/2017/03/21/spring-boot-oauth)
 * [Token Authentication in ASP.NET Core 2.0 - A Complete Guide](/blog/2018/03/23/token-authentication-aspnetcore-complete-guide)
-* [Secure your SPA with Spring Boot and OAuth](/blog/2017/10/27/secure-spa-spring-boot-oauth) Or hit up [Okta’s OIDC/OAuth 2.0 API](/docs/api/resources/oidc) for specific information on how we support OAuth.
+* [Secure your SPA with Spring Boot and OAuth](/blog/2017/10/27/secure-spa-spring-boot-oauth) Or hit up [Okta's OIDC/OAuth 2.0 API](/docs/api/resources/oidc) for specific information on how we support OAuth.
 And as always, follow us on Twitter [@oktadev](https://twitter.com/oktadev) for more great content.